How to Prepare for PCO(Professional Careers Opportunities) Exam?

 Notwithstanding that difference, both exams allow you to apply for stable, well-paying jobs with a range of benefits.

-What Is The PCO Exam?
+What Is the Professional Career Opportunities Exam?

-- Preparing written material
+- Preparing written material (written communication skills)

-- Interpreting and understanding written material
+- Interpreting and understanding written material (reading comprehension skills)

-- Working and interacting with others.
+- Working and interacting with others (public relations and collaboration skills)

 Preparing Written Material

-You can also be given information in two or three sentences followed by four restatements of the information.
+In some cases, you will encounter two or three sentences followed by four restatements of the information.
 You have to decide which of the restatements is the correct one.

+Since this prepares you for great career opportunities like a job in state agencies, you can expect the PCO exam to be demanding.
 Practicing on sample papers will let you know what to expect in the test and hone your answering skills.

 Try doing the following sample question.